reinhart1010/nix/docs/en/common/git-subtree.md

 ---
 # git subtree

-Tool to manage project dependencies as subprojects.
+Manage project dependencies as subprojects.
 More information: <https://manpages.debian.org/latest/git-man/git-subtree.1.html>.

 - Add a Git repository as a subtree: